Serves: 2 people. Total preparation time: 15 minutes plus 30 minutes of refrigeration.

 - 2 shallots, peeled and finely chopped

-- 1/2 cup white wine
+- 1/2 cup of white wine

-- 1/2 cup cream
+- 1/2 cup of cream

-- 2 tbsp.
-Appalachian truffle flavored oil
+- 2 tablespoons of Appalachian truffle-flavored oil

 - Salt and pepper